thlorenz/see/README.md

 [Grep](http://en.wikipedia.org/wiki/Grep) inspired tool to find references inside JavaScript files.

+## Installation

+  npm install -g see

+## Usage

+  see <search-term>

 ## Current status

-In development, not functional yet.
+In development, minimal functionality (just prints matching lines so far).

 ## Features it will have